 (Hosted by The Chinese University of Hong Kong)

-– Clinical perspectives of muscle synergies as a biomarker and their clinical relevance
+– Clinical perspectives of muscle synergies as a biomarker and their clinical relevance: Dr. R. James Cotton

 WS1 Day 3: Muscle Synergies as a Driver of Personalized Precision Rehabilitation